RookieOne/ruby-learning-databases/learning-databases.md

 # Introduction

 The original computer programs couldn't store any data.
-They could only provide immediate computation based on the data passed in much like simple calculators.
+These monolithic monsters the size of rooms could only provide immediate computation based on the data passed in much like simple calculators.
 There quickly became a need to be able to store data for a computer to process at a later date.
+At first this was done through the use of punch cards (think Scantrons).
+As the data being collected grew, this method became unwieldy.
+Who wants to keep track of boxes of cards?

-The first method to solve this problem was to write data down in computer files.
-Programs could then access the files, do computations, process transtions, and generate reports.
+Computers soon had tape drives and hard drives allowing them to write data down into digital files.
+Programs could then access these files, do computations, and generate reports.

 Lets explore how that worked and how we can use Ruby to process files to help run a business.